cunnie/bosh-bind-9-release/README.md

 ```

 ### 6. Deploy and Test
-If you're not using *BOSH Lite*, then substite the correct IP address when you ue the *nslookup* command.
+If you're not using *BOSH Lite*, then substite the correct IP address when you use the *nslookup* command.
 The IP address is available from your deployment manifest or by typing `bosh vms`.

 ```
 bosh -n deploy